Nascity/xv6-riscv-gui/DEVLOG.md

 ```

 This is the prototype of `send_msg` and `recv_msg`.
 I'm scared of race conditions.
 It'll surely haunt me in my dreams.

+# Fourth day of dev (Apr 9, approx. 3h wasted debugging)
+I changed my machine to a Dell laptop, and the project suddenly halted.

+Seems that setting some control registers make the kernel halt.

+I think I should work on this error.